DragonOfMath/discord-dragon-bot/docs/index.md

 ### `image.crop [imageURL] [tolerance]`

 Crop an image.
-Tolerance is a percentage of pixel difference.
+Tolerance is a percentage of pixel difference along the border of the image.

 ### `image.resize [imageURL] [width] [height] [fit]`